 - 1. Use whichever parenthesized sentences are appropriate in light of the evidence in the case. - 2.
 This instruction should be used whenever a claimed defect involves a matter relating to the manufacture or design of the product, as opposed to a claimed defect that relates only to the adequacy of warnings or instructions dealing with the use of the product.
 When the claimed defect relates only to the adequacy of warnings or instructions as to its use, Instruction 14:4 should be used rather than this instruction.
 When there is a claimed defect relating to manufacture or design as well as a claimed defect relating to warnings or instructions, both this instruction and Instruction 14:4 should be given.
 The first paragraph of this instruction should be used only if the case involves an alleged manufacturing defect.
 The second and third paragraphs of this instruction should be used only if the case involves an alleged design defect.
 See Armentrout v.
 FMC Corp., 842 P.2d 175 (Colo.
 1992). - 3.
-The "risk-benefit test," and not the "consumer expectation test," is the proper test to use in assessing "whether a product is unreasonably dangerous due to a design defect where the dangerousness of the design is 'defined primarily by technical, scientific information."
-Walker v.
-Ford Motor Co., 2017 CO 102, ¶ 2, 406 P.3d 845, 847 (quoting Ortho Pharm.
-Corp. v.
-Heath, 722 P.2d 410, 415 (Colo.
-1986), overruled on other grounds by Armentrout, 842 P.2d at 183).
-In so holding, the supreme court implicitly disagreed with Biosera, Inc. v.
+Two divisions of the court of appeals have disagreed concerning the second paragraph of this instruction.
+Compare Biosera, Inc. v.
 Forma Scientific, Inc., 941 P.2d 284 (Colo.
 App.
 1996), aff'd on other grounds, 960 P.2d 108 (Colo.
-1998), concluding that the "risk-benefit" test and the "consumer expectation" test are not mutually exclusive, and, therefore, in an appropriate case, there is no error in giving the jury an instruction that reflects both of these tests. - 4.
-The "risk-benefit" test in the second paragraph must also be given in any case involving a prescription drug when the drug is claimed to be unsafe because of its design, though it was produced "in precisely the manner intended."
-Ortho Pharm.
-Corp., 722 P.2d at 415; see also Barton v.
-Adams Rental, Inc., 938 P.2d 532, 537 & n.7 (Colo.
-1997) (also citing seven factors identified in Ortho and noting that the existence of a "feasible design alternative" may be another factor in the analysis).
-As to when the "risk-benefit" test may be appropriate in cases involving other products, compare Ortho with Camacho v.
-Honda Motor Co., 741 P.2d 1240
+1998), with Walker v.
+Ford Motor Co., 2015 COA 124, ¶ 3 (cert. granted June 6, 2016).
+In Biosera, the court concluded that the "riskbenefit" test and the "consumer expectations" test are not mutually exclusive, and, therefore, in an appropriate case, there is no error in giving the jury an instruction that reflects both of these tests.
+Biosera, 941 P.2d at 286-87.
+Therefore, the second paragraph of this instruction previously stated: